sgtcoolguy/axway-open-docs/content/en/docs/appc/Appcelerator_Dashboard/Appcelerator_Dashboard_Guide/Managing_Organizations/_index.md

 | AMPLIFY Central Admin | Use for all-encompassing access to Central |  |  |  | X | X |  |  |  |
 | Runtime Services Admin | Use for all-encompassing access to Runtime Services |  |  |  |  |  | X | X |  |

-The assignment of the AMPLIFY Central Admin and Runtime Service Admin roles is restricted to AMPLIFY Platform administrators.
+{{% alert title="⚠️ Warning" color="primary" %}}The assignment of the AMPLIFY Central Admin and Runtime Service Admin roles is restricted to AMPLIFY Platform administrators.{{% /alert %}}

 ### View Organization details, applications, and members